 Based on input EPA receives during any one of these steps, the agency could decide that further review under Section 404(c) is not necessary.

 Now that the 404(c) process has been initiated, the Army Corps cannot issue a permit for fill in wetlands or streams associated with mining the Pebble deposit until EPA completes the 404(c) review process.

 EPA has received over 850,000 requests from citizens, tribes, Alaska Native corporations, commercial and sport fisherman, jewelry companies, seafood processors, restaurant owners, chefs, conservation organizations, members of the faith community, sport recreation business owners, elected officials and others asking EPA to take action to protect Bristol Bay.

-For information on the EPA Bristol Bay Assessment, visit: http://www2.epa.gov/bristolbay
+More information on the EPA Bristol Bay Assessment: http://www2.epa.gov/bristolbay